INTRODUCTION TO REIKI with Signe Nelson

 explore subjects ranging from astronomy and aviation to winemaking and zoology with over 5 million participants.
 Come and find out about the trips, "solo’

-travel, scholarships and intergenerational programs they offer!
+travel, scholarships and intergenerational programs this non-profit group offers!
 Sponsored by the Friends.
 Free and open to all.

 HENRY BESTON'S CAPE COD with Don Wilding